 Identifying with more than two of these statements indicate a cause for concern with gambling.
 Seeking help at the earliest opportunity could help reduce the risk of experiencing the critical effects gambling addiction can cause to both individuals, friends, family, colleagues and loved ones of the gambling addict.

-RósGlas Recovery specialises in offering bespoke gambling addiction treatment, provided in comfort and luxury in the heart of Ireland.
-For more information about our specialist treatment programmes, please view: www.rosglasrecovery.com
+RósGlas Recovery specialises in offering bespoke gambling addiction therapy, provided in comfort and luxury in the heart of Ireland.
+For more information about our therapy retreats, please view: www.rosglasrecovery.com